 6. Follow a diet.

-7. Do not self-medicate and establish a diagnosis from a photo from the Internet, but visit a dentist without fail for accurate diagnosis and treatment.
-The reason why the wounds do not go away for a long time may be cancer.
+7. Do not self-medicate and make a diagnosis based on photos from the Internet, but be sure to visit a dentist for an accurate diagnosis and treatment.
+The reason why wounds do not go away for a long time may be cancer.

 Treatment of white sores in a child

-Usually, the main cause of ulcers in a child is trauma by foreign objects that ended up in the mouth in the process of learning the world.
-Plus, microbes get into the mouth due to the dirty hands of the crumbs, and reduced immunity and a varied diet spur the formation of sores.
+Typically, the main cause of ulcers in a child is injury from foreign objects that end up in the mouth while exploring the world.
+Plus, germs get into the mouth due to the baby’s dirty hands, and lowered immunity and poor nutrition encourage the formation of sores.

 When treating ulcers in a child, it is advisable to follow some useful rules: